opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/create-table.md

     W_GMT_OFFSET              DECIMAL(5,2)
 ) ON COMMIT DELETE ROWS;

--- Create a global temporary table and specify that this table data is deleted when the session ends. openGauss=# CREATE GLOBAL TEMPORARY TABLE gtt1
+-- Create a global temporary table and specify that this table data is deleted when the session ends.
+The current Ustore storage engine does not support global temporary tables. openGauss=# CREATE GLOBAL TEMPORARY TABLE gtt1
 (
     ID                        INTEGER               NOT NULL,